Macintosh 512Ke

 The Macintosh 512K enhanced (512Ke) was introduced in April 1986 as a cheaper alternative to the top-of-the-line Macintosh Plus, which had debuted three months previously.
-It is the same as the Macintosh 512K but with the 800K disk drive and 128K of ROM used in the Macintosh Plus.
+It is the same as the Macintosh 512K but includes the 800K disk drive and 128K of ROM used in the Macintosh Plus.
 Like its predecessors, it has little room for expansion.
-Some companies did create memory upgrades that brought the machine up to 2 MB or more.
+Some companies did create memory upgrades to bring the machine up to 2 MB or more.